 Bottom Line: Best Microsoft Edge Flags

 So this was all from this guide regarding some of the best Microsoft Edge flags.
 We have covered a total of 10 flags, each belonging to a different domain.
 As per my personal preference, I have kept the first five flags as well as the Quieter Notification flags enabled and have no plans in changing their current state.
+The Best Microsoft Edge Experiment Flags in 2022

 The Parallel downloading wasn’t of much help in my case as I don’t usually download heavy files.
 As far as the Omnibox Suggestion goes, well the default value has been set to 6 in my instances and it is more than sufficient for normal usage.